afry-recruitment/toll-calculator/Java/README.md

 ## Using command-line

-* Go to the project's main file location
+* Go to the following location

 `cd <path-to-this-project-cloned>/toll-calculator/Java/anuja`